 This is especially important with the growth in the condo market and the relative size of a condo.
 Many buyers here are either first time buyers, or those that feel they are priced out of detached homes.
 Condo unit floorplans (usually an add on cost for real estate agents, but very important in today’s market) allow a buyer to see the flow, along with 360-degree visuals.

 Beth and Ryan do not take any photos, video or staging on their own!
 They source this out to the pros!
-If you’re interviewing Realtors, be sure to ask the Realtor for their process for professional photos and their staging.
+If you’re interviewing Realtors, be sure to ask the Realtor for their process for professional photos and their staging (related: Staging is not just stuffing things in a linen chest!)
 We estimate that professional photos and staging a home add 3-5% to the sale price.
 Don’t go with a real estate agent who won’t do this for you!

 Some of the traditional advertising mediums came back into popularity during COVID.
 There are also some new players emerging.
 With more people at home more often (with nowhere to go during lockdown!), people were reading physical newspapers again.
 Print ads, which were facing declining circulation suddenly saw a rise in readership.

 Social media gained in popularity as people had more time on their hands (doing nothing!).
 This made for a great captive audience in Facebook, Instagram, LinkedIn and even TikTok.

 People are doing more research on line as well with extra time.
 Real estate blogs, realtor.ca, zolo and others provided useful content for people to take in.

 There was initial fear that with COVID, many homebuyers in Canada would be forced to sell.
 Or even worse, forced to sell via Power of Sale or Foreclosure.
 But the reality is that Canadians actually saw a declining deliquency rate according to CMHC.
 In fact, Guelph had a lower rate than both the Ontario and Canadian averages at just 3.8%.